Beyond Water

 Sustainable jobs created, helping local livelihoods

-Local economy stimulated with affordable products and services
+Local economy boosted with affordable products and services

 Sustainable access to water for rural communities